SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 and lay out the components of the image exactly as you want them.)
 Your operating system chooses which program to launch based on the file type.

+???+ note
     For the visualizer to work, you must have Graphviz and DOT installed, which are free third-party tools, and both must be available on your path.
 To date, the visualizer has only been tested on Mac and Linux.
 It is possible that certain systems may not allow Soar to launch an external program.